X3r0Day/Stormterror-Client/README.md

 This project is intended for educational use.
 Use on public servers may violate server rules.
 You are responsible for how you use it.
+Stormterror is in ultra pro max early stages!
+I am working on it to make it best!

 ## License